What is the Applied AI Society?

 - Read the docs: Browse playbooks, standards, case studies, and philosophy →

-- Join the community: Join our Discord → to meet chapter leaders, practitioners, and members across cities.
+- Join the community: Join our Discord → to connect with practitioners and chapter leaders across cities.
 Follow @AppliedAISoc on X for updates.